unoacm/code_court/code_court/docs/loki_setup_example.md

 frontend app (written using vuejs) that uses an api to communicate with the courthouse.

 ```
-# ERR, I couldn't get npm working on loki, which is required to build the frontend
+# ERROR, I couldn't get npm working on loki, which is required to build the frontend
 ```